robotframework/robotframework/doc/releasenotes/rf-3.2.2.rst

 Big thanks to all the `40+ member organizations <https://robotframework.org/foundation/#members>`_ for your continued support!

-We have also got several several great contributions by the open source community:
+We have also had several great contributions by the open source community:

 - `willemvanoort <https://github.com/willemvanoort>`__ enhanced type conversions with enums to work with normalized member names (`#3611`_)